lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 #### Secret Information Partitions

 Two information partition pages (one for creator and one for owner) in the design hold secret seeds for the key manager.
-These pages, when enabled by life cycle and otp, are read upon flash controller initialization (no software configuration is required).
+These pages, when enabled by life cycle and OTP, are read upon flash controller initialization (no software configuration is required).
 The read values are then fed to the key manager for later processing.
 There is a page for creator and a page for the owner.